Coton De Tulear Dog Breed Guide: Facts, Health & Care

 Bathing depends on how dirty your Coton gets.
 A whitening shampoo can help keep his hair coat looking sleek and shiny.
 After a bath, avoid rubbing your pet with a towel to prevent his hair coat from knotting up.
 Pat him damp-dry and blow him dry while brushing his coat.

 The ears should be checked several times a week.
 Any excess hair should be removed.
-Ear cleaning may be needed when there is excess wax or debris on the ear canal.
+Ear cleaning may be needed when there is excess wax or debris in the ear canal.
 Your Coton will also need a good home dental regimen and proper nail care.

 Coton De Tulear Temperament & Personality